NDRF carries out nationwide security audit of passenger ropeways, cable cars | Business

 In a similar incident that took place in May, pilgrims visiting the hilltop goddess 'Sharda' shrine in Maihar town of Satna district in Madhya Pradesh were rescued about an hour after they got stuck in the cable cars.

+In the latest such incident, over 40 devotees including BJP MLA Kishore Upadhayay remained suspended in the air for nearly an hour on Sunday when a ropeway connecting the famous Surkanda Devi temple near Mussoorie got stuck midway due to a technical snag.

+Ropeway operation to the temple has been resumed, Upadhyay said but suggested that it should be properly examined so that the lives of devotees are not risked.

 ''We have begun a survey of all the passenger ropeway and cable car systems in the country to understand their operations and suggest remedial action.
-There are more than 50 such systems in India that are used for the transport of pilgrims, tourists, and passengers.
+There are more than 50 such systems in India which are used for transport of pilgrims, tourists and passengers.

-''The exercise aims to not only sensitize the operators of this mode of transport about the precautions they should practice and preparations they should have, but it will also give us an action plan which can be used during emergencies and disasters that hit the ropeway system,'' NDRF Director General (DG) Atul Karwal told PTI.
+''The aim of the exercise is to not only sensitise the operators of this mode of transport about the precautions they should practise and preparations they should have, it will also give us an action plan which can be used during emergencies and disasters that hit the ropeway system,'' NDRF Director General (DG) Atul Karwal told PTI.

 ''The final report will be submitted to the Ministry of Home Affairs (MHA) and we would recommend remedial measures to the operators.
 We will have learnings, as per our mandate, post this survey,'' Karwal said.